ErnestUTN/WeaponsOfChoice/README.md

 3-  A pawn that has equipped a priority weapon in level 2 won't try to search for a weapon in level 1 Priority (lvl 1 > lvl 2 > lvl 3)

 ## Compatibility
-So far, compatible with the same mods as WeaponsAndOutfits.
-During the week I will integrate BPC (Better Pawn Control) within it
+So far, compatible with the same mods as WeaponsAndOutfits ( *Make sure to disable WeaponsAndOutfits if using this one* ) .

+During the week I will integrate BPC (Better Pawn Control) within it.
+(Actually Voult might need to adapt his code to make it work, so ask him if he can make a compatibility patch).

-*Make sure to disable WeaponsAndOutfits*
+Anyway in the Modified BPC assembly section here I have a workaround for you.

+## Modified BPC assembly

+There is a folder with a recompiled version of Voult's BPC project  with additional modifications so as to integrate it within the mod.
+Replace this assembly into the one  you currently have in BPC mod folder and your policies will also affect Weapon Presets .
+Remember to make a backup of the original assembly..
+It works but needs testing anyway.

 ## Known Issues